2024-IBM-Accelerate-SW-Track/to-do-list_solutions/README.md

   }
 };
 ```
-4. Add toward the top of server.js under the "//Init Cloudant" comment
+5. Add toward the top of server.js under the "//Init code for Cloudant" comment

 ```
 const {CloudantV1} = require('@ibm-cloud/cloudant');